Overview: The Pioneer

 ignition, a warning tone will sound.
 The warning tone can be turned off in the

 menu, if desired.
-Two face-fixing screws and holders are supplied for
+A face-fixing screw is supplied for

 making the face non-detachable, if desired.

-comes with a wireless remote control (CXC5717).
+comes with a wireless remote control (CXC9113).
 The remote allows you to control

-the volume, switch between sources, pause the CD, change the display, directly
+the volume, switch between sources, pause the CD, change the display, and adjust

 External Device Controls